darsyn/stack-ip-restrict/README.md

 Although this library *should* work with PHP 5.3, it is not officially supported since it reached end-of-life in 2014.

+As of version `2.0.0`, this library supports Symfony 3 but as a result the lowest version it supports is `2.8.0`.

 ## Example Usage

 ```php